 Dissatisfied members of an association cannot deprive it of the right to use its own name by incorporating themselves thereunder, and enjoining it from using the same.
-We conclude that Guillory acquired no right to use the trade name of the band, either from Miller or from the circumstance that he had been elected as leader of the band.72
+We conclude that Guillory acquired no right to use the trade name of the band, either from Miller or from the circumstance that he had been elected as leader of the band.

 Exactly so.
-The Boogie Kings collectively owned the THE BOOGIE KINGS mark as an unincorporated association, and understanding who succeed to the late-1964 band's rights following the split in 1965 requires understanding who continued to control the unincorporated association.
-Other band-breakup cases might be close, but this one wasn't: it was the nine members, rather than the one dissident, who continued to constitute The Boogie Kings, and therefore continued to own the THE BOOGIE KINGS mark.
+The Boogie Kings collectively owned the THE BOOGIE KINGS mark as an unincorporated association.
+West was acting as an agent of the organization when he booked gigs, not in his own capacity as the owner of the mark.
+Understanding who succeed to the late-1964 band's rights following the split in 1965 requires understanding who continued to control the association.
+It was the nine members, rather than the one dissident, who continued to constitute The Boogie Kings, and therefore continued to own the THE BOOGIE KINGS mark.